-Talking specifically about mouth cancer now, it can occur in any part of mouth otherwise called oral cavity.
-With time, it spreads and metastasizes to other parts of oral cavity and to other areas such as head, neck and other parts of the body.
+Talking specifically about mouth cancer now, it can occur in any part of the mouth otherwise called the oral cavity.
+With time, it spreads and metastasizes to other parts of the oral cavity and to other areas such as the head, neck, and other parts of the body.
 The most common mouth cancer causes are cigarette smoking and heavy alcohol intake.
-Tobacco is an active ingredient of cigarette, cigars, etc. which is a very well-known cancer-causing agent and also a leading cause of lung cancer.
+Tobacco is an active ingredient of cigarettes, cigars, etc. which is a very well-known cancer-causing agent and also a leading cause of lung cancer.

-Signs that indicate a patient might developed mouth cancer include a mouth or lip sore that does not heal for at least two weeks, a white or red patch, swelling or lump, loose teeth without any obvious cause (such as injury), mouth or ear pain and sudden weight loss.
-Once the cancer reaches the throat, there might be difficulty swallowing along with change in voice.
+Signs that indicate a patient might develop mouth cancer include a mouth or lip sore that does not heal for at least two weeks, a white or red patch, swelling or lump, loose teeth without any obvious cause (such as injury), mouth or ear pain and sudden weight loss.
+Once cancer reaches the throat, there might be difficulty swallowing along with a change in voice.

 Smoking is the most common means of dealing with stress.
-Therefore, patients should be counselled to go for other ways for managing their stress.
-Relaxation exercises such as deep breathing, muscle relaxation, yoga and listening to calming music can all help you in stress management and stay away from habits such as smoking.
+Therefore, patients should be counseled to go other ways for managing their stress.
+Relaxation exercises such as deep breathing, muscle relaxation, yoga, and listening to calming music can all help you in stress management and stay away from habits such as smoking.
 We all agree that it is easier said than done but for a person who is determined and goal-oriented, nothing is impossible!